IIIF/website/questions.md

 - Figure out a proper way to handle acronyms.md issue?
 Without duplicating in every page
 - Need to double-check the dates of group meetings, and refresh calendar.js
 - Fix the "next call" partial idea that Glen suggested previously?
+- Add recent community tools and implementations from newsletter